emranxec/KeepLearning/README.md

 >It is an open application protocol for maintaining and accessing distributed directory information services over an Internet Protocol.

 #### Single sign-on
->This feature allows a user to access multiple applications with the help of single account(user name and password).
+>This feature allows a user to access multiple applications with the help of single account(username and password).

 #### JAAS (Java Authentication and Authorization Service) LoginModule
 >It is a Pluggable Authentication Module implemented in Java.
 Spring Security supports it for its authentication process.

 #### Basic Access Authentication
->Spring Security supports Basic Access Authentication that is used to provide user name and password while making request over the network.
+>Spring Security supports Basic Access Authentication that is used to provide username and password while making request over the network.

 #### Digest Access Authentication
 >This feature allows us to make authentication process more secure than Basic Access Authentication.
-It asks to the browser to confirm the identity of the user before sending sensitive data over the network.
+It asks the browser to confirm the identity of the user before sending sensitive data over the network.

 #### Remember-me
 >Spring Security supports this feature with the help of HTTP Cookies.
-It remember to the user and avoid login again from the same machine until the user logout.
+It remembers to the user and avoid login again from the same machine until the user logout.

 #### Web Form Authentication
 >In this process, web form collect and authenticate user credentials from the web browser.
 Spring Security supports it while we want to implement web form authentication.

 #### Authorization
->Spring Security provides the this feature to authorize the user before accessing resources.
+>Spring Security provides the feature to authorize the user before accessing resources.
 It allows developers to define access policies against the resources.

 #### Software Localization
 >This feature allows us to make application user interface in any language.